Bayesian Comparisons Between Representations: Methods

 \subsection{Distances between predictive distributions}

-Here we use two metrics for probability distributions to measure how similar the predictive distributions based on representations are: the Total Variation Distance (TVD) and the Jensen-Shannon Divergence (JSD) \cite{endres_new_2003}.
-As there are no closed form solutions for computing these distances between Gaussians, we approximate each of them based on $N=10\,000$ draws from the respective distributions.
-For this section we will call the two predictive distributions to be compared $P_1$ and $P_2$ with densities $p_1$ and $p_2$.
+Here, two metrics for probability distributions are used to measure how similar the predictive distributions based on representations are: the Total Variation Distance (TVD) and the Jensen-Shannon Divergence (JSD) \citep{endres_new_2003}.
+As there are no closed form solutions for computing these distances between Gaussians, they are approximated based on $N=10\,000$ draws from the respective distributions.
+For this section, the two predictive distributions to be compared are called $P_1$ and $P_2$ with densities $p_1$ and $p_2$.